-What I was trying to communicate (and, yes, my presentations are usually in the key of optimism) is that with Amazon, Google, and Facebook all vying for the lion’s share of ecommerce marketplace today, vendors who thrive at the ones who have:
+What I was trying to communicate (and, yes, my presentations are usually in the key of optimism) is that with Amazon, Google, and Facebook all vying for the lion's share of ecommerce marketplace today, vendors who thrive are the ones who have:

 - A tightly and accurately defined product offering

 - A budget for applying a "take no prisoners" approach to advertising and marketing

 The ecommerce environment today is similar to the natural world as Hobbes described it in the 1600s.
 In his call for a "common wealth", Hobbes noted that the big and powerful have all the aces up their sleeves unless smaller, weaker people and communities band together and apply street smarts.